MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 ### Basic Syntax

 In its most basic form, a dockerfile can be very simple.
-The following example creates a new image, which includes IIS and a new ‘hello world’ site.
-The dockerfile includes comments (indicated with a ‘#’) that explains each line.
+The following example creates a new image, which includes IIS, and a new ‘hello world’ site.
+The dockerfile includes comments (indicated with a ‘#’) that explain each line.
 Subsequent sections of this article will detail syntax rules and dockerfile instructions.

 ```none
 # Sample dockerfile